ianbarrere/ananke/README.md

 set in your Vault (key name ANANKE_CONFIG_PAT) or can be set as an environment variable called ANANKE_CONFIG_PAT (the latter takes precedence over the former).

+### RepoConfigInterface
+Your interface for the config repo is an object called the RepoConfigInterface (RCI) from ananke.config_api.
+This object provides some tools you can use to interact with your config repo.
+In general, you will instantiate one of these objects and then pass it around to your various functions or classes in order for them to interact with the repo.

+A basic instantiation like so `rci = RepoConfigInterface()` will create a read-only instance which can read from your repo but not write to it.
+If you want to write to it as well you need to specify a branch name or boolean True to the branch argument like `rci = RepoConfigInterface(branch=True)` or `rci = RepoConfigInterface(branch="feature/branch")` which checks out a branch with an automatically generated or given name.

+#### content_map
+The main functionality of the RCI is the content_map, which is a mapping of file paths to RepoConfigSection (RCS) objects, which hold various information about the config in the file, including an optional binding, the python dict representation of the config, etc.

+#### commit
+Once you have made your changes, you can call the rci.commit() method in order to commit your changes to the repo.
+This takes various git-related arguments like commit message, author, etc, but will automatically generate everything if not given any arguments.
+Running commit() will clear the content_map as the changes will have already been committed to the repo at that point.

+### Workflow
-Once you have set your repo target, you can start working.
-In the [sample](./ananke/sample/config-tools/) directory there is a minimal example of a tool for adding a BGP neighbor to an OpenConfig BGP definition.
+A sample project can be found in the [sample](./ananke/sample/config-tools/) directory.
+There is a minimal example of a tool for adding a BGP neighbor to an OpenConfig BGP definition.
 Ananke supports interacting with the config content either via a pyangbind object or directly as JSON.
 The [example provided](./ananke/sample/config-tools/bgp_neighbor.py) shows both approaches.
 If you are working with the python dict format of your config